 – Perfect Privacy

-1. We do not keep connection logs nor timestamps that could allow us to match customers with their activity.
+1. We do not keep connection logs nor timestamps that could allow us to match customers with their online activity.

 4. NordVPN uses third-party data processors for emailing services and to collect basic website and app analytics.
-We use Iterable for correspondence, Zendesk to provide customer support, Google Analytics to monitor website and app data, as well as Crashlytics, Firebase Analytics and Appsflyer to monitor application data.
+We use Iterable and Sendgrid for correspondence, Zendesk to provide customer support, Google Analytics to monitor website and app data, as well as Crashlytics, Firebase Analytics and Appsflyer to monitor application data.
 All third-party services we use are bound by a contract with us to never use the information of our users for their own purposes and not to disclose the information to any third parties unrelated to the service.

 5. NordVPN is a transmission service provider, operating in Panama.
 DMCA takedown notices are not applicable to us.

 6. If the order or subpoena is issued by a Panamanian court, we would have to provide the information if we had any.
-However, our zero-log policy means that we do not store any information about our users’ online activity – only their email address and basic payment info.
+However, our no-log policy means that we do not store any information about our users’ online activity – only their email address and basic payment info.
 So far, we haven’t had any such cases.